nim-lang/website/jekyll/_posts/2021-01-19-community-survey-results-2020.md

 <img src="{{site.baseurl}}/assets/news/images/survey2020/11.png" alt="Roughly, what percentage of the programming work you do is in Nim?" style="width:100%"/>

 The situation is slightly better than in 2019, but far from what we would like to see.
-We hope the we'll see even larger improvements in the future.
+We hope that we'll see even larger improvements in the future.
 The majority of users use Nim only sporadically (25% of time or less).

 <img src="{{site.baseurl}}/assets/news/images/survey2020/36.png" alt="What types of software are you developing using Nim?" style="width:100%"/>